How to Make Short Instructional Videos on a Computer

 You’re explaining, teaching, showing, and educating an audience or maybe a specific person with your instructional video.
 You’re imparting your knowledge to develop the viewer’s skills or modify their mindset.

-But that video then becomes a reusable resource, a digital asset that you can leverage in so many ways!
+Whether you want to teach them how to make a website or how to be more productive, that video then becomes a reusable resource, a digital asset that you can leverage in so many ways!
 For example, you can:

 - Drive traffic to your website by sharing how the viewer can accomplish a certain goal with the info in your video.